 Princess Cruises have been sailing the seas since way back in 1965.
 If you’ve never actually cruised with them, you may have still run across them before from their association with the Duchess of Cambridge after she named their ship The Royal Princess.

 Or you may remember them from the popular TV series The Love Boat back in the 70’s that was set upon one of their vessels.
 More recently, Regal Princess and Royal Princess starred on an ITV behind-the-scenes documentary named The Cruise.

 However…aside from what you see on the telly, what can you really expect from a Princess cruise?
 How fancy are their ships and what is their typical kind of passenger?

 Meet The Fleet

-Princess have eighteen ships in their fleet and you’ll find a lot of variety amongst the vessels which are split into seven distinct classes.
+Princess Cruises have twenty ships in their fleet and you’ll find a lot of variety amongst the vessels which are split into five distinct classes.
 You’ll find each ship in its class will be of a similar size and have similar venues and amenities on-board.